 Electrolyte is topped up around 3-4 times a year with distilled water.
 If worked hard you may do this more often.

-We have heard some people saying Nickel Iron batteries require topping up weekly.
+We have read articles saying Nickel Iron batteries require topping up weekly.
+This would fit into the same catagory as pigs flying.

 Frequently Asked Questions